K-DEORI/Week_2_Questions/README.md

 # week_2_questions
 <bR>
-This repository contains two java programs that demonstrate basic operations on arrays:
+This repository contains two C programs that demonstrate basic operations on arrays:
 <br>
     1: Traversing an array and checking whether elements are positive, negative, or zero
 <br>